-We spoke a few weeks back about Sarah’s mile-a-minute weedy dilemma in Hope, NJ.
+Hello Fellow Readers, We spoke a few weeks back about Sarah’s mile-a-minute weedy dilemma in Hope, NJ.
 She proudly sent photos of the clear-out of her front foundation garden poised to be a butterfly garden.
-Sarah asked if there’s a list of native deer resistant butterfly plants she could consider.
+Sarah asked if there was a list of native deer-resistant butterfly plants she could consider.
 Yes indeed!

 Native plants are those that “occur naturally in a particular region, ecosystem or habitat without direct or indirect human intervention,” The PA Native Plant Society writes.
-They are often easier to grow.
-Most important insects and animals rely on them, especially birds.
-“For example, an oak tree can support over 500 species of moths and butterflies, amongst other insects, while a Bradford Pear (a common ornamental non-native) supports fewer than 100.
+They are often easier to grow, and most importantly, insects and animals rely on them, especially birds.
+“For example, an oak tree can support over 500 species of moths and butterflies, amongst other insects.
+In contrast, a Bradford Pear (a common ornamental non-native) supports fewer than 100.
 The more insects, the more bird food available.”

 The Native Plant Society of NJ publishes Host Plants which provide a habitat for butterfly larvae (caterpillars) that they feed on and indicate which species they attract.
 They also publish a list of Native Nectar Plants.
-These plants are native to Pennsylvania as well as many other parts of the country (check with your local native plant society).
+These plants are native to Pennsylvania and many other areas (check with your local native plant society).

 In the spirit of Sarah’s request, I’ve cross-referenced the Butterfly Plants with Deer Resistant Native Plants and came up with the following beauties.

 Tree hosts include Birches, Eastern Red Cedar, American Holly, Oaks, Pines, Paw Paw, and Redbud.
-Once leaves rise above browsing level, other native host trees like Sassafras, Tulip Trees aka Yellow Poplar, Hickories, and Walnuts are deer resistant too.
+Once leaves rise above browsing level, other native host trees like Sassafras, Tulip Trees (Yellow Poplar), Hickories, and Walnuts are deer-resistant too.

 Shrub hosts include Dogwoods, Meadowsweets, Arrowood and Black haw Viburnum (V. dentantum and prunifolium), Chokeberries, NJ Tea aka Redroot, and Spicebush.
 The latter two are nectar plants as well.
 Host native grasses and sedges include Little bluestem, Panic Grasses (Panicum), and Sedges (Carex).

-Fall is an ideal time to plant most trees and shrub as well as many perennials, other than grasses and sedges.
+Fall is ideal for planting most trees and shrubs and many perennials, other than grasses and sedges.
 And, bargains at our local nurseries abound.
 So, dig in and help make more butterflies.
 Sorry Deer, we’ll stick with deer-resistant plants.
 Garden Dilemmas?
 AskMaryStone@gmail.com